depositec/udp-reflector/readme.txt

 Program options
 ---------------
-   -s, source pcap interface and port
+   -e, assume no ethernet header on frame (e.g. for VPN tun interfaces) -s, source pcap interface and port
    -d, destination ip address and port
    -b, bind reflector socket to a specific source port (defaults to nonbinding)